AbRahman-ra/zatca-api-guideline/README.md

 ## Requirements

 - [Downloading ZATCA SDK, Requires Java 11](https://sandbox.zatca.gov.sa/downloadSDK)
   - The SDK installation scripts provided by ZATCA have errors, replace `install.bat` & `install.sh` files with the ones uploaded in this repo.
-Then follow their steps on the link for installation as normal (`install.sh` will be uploaded soon)
+Then follow their steps on the link for installation as normal
   - Samples for XMLs are inside the SDK extracted zip file (`Data/Samples/` folder)
   - Also, Copy the `Data/` folder after extraction and paste in inside the `Configuration/` folder
 - PHP installed (preferably v8.1+)